magento/devdocs/guides/v2.2/get-started/create-integration.md

 ## Check your integration {#check}

-Log in to Magento and navigate to **Settings > Extensions > Integrations**.
+Log in to Magento and navigate to **System > Extensions > Integrations**.
 The integration should be displayed in the grid.

 ## Integrate with your application {#integrate}